Earthplace Preschool Policies and Procedures

 Announcements each day

-Three times a year the lead teachers in the classroom invite the parents to a meeting during the day to share the activities that have been going on in the classroom.
-This is also a time for the parents to spend some time getting to know one another.
-The Home Room Parent coordinates refreshments for the group.
-The chats precede the parent conferences, so the parents can begin signing up for the individual conferences at this time.
+Two times a year the lead teachers in the classroom invite the parents to a meeting, during the school day, to give an overview of what will be happening in the classroom during each semester.
+This is also a time for the parents to spend some time getting to know one another and to ask general questions pertaining to child development expectations.
+The parent chats precede the parent-teacher conferences, so the parents will also be give a description of the class choces for the following school year.

 Community bulletin board